Summary and Setup

 Software Setup

-To go through the course material on your own or at a workshop, you will need the following software installed and working correctly on your system:
+To go through the course material on your own or at a workshop, you will need the following accounts set up and software installed and working correctly on your system:

 Please follow the installation instructions to install the above tools and set up for the course.